Skip to main content

 About

-Iron Village is a single player city builder game.
+Iron Village is a single player casual city builder game with fantasy and economy themes.
 It was developed by Chappington and was released on March 23, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Skip User Reviews